stallev/bpoems/docs/prds/main_prd.md

 24. The system must show related poems based on category and tags

 #### Community Features
-25. The system must allow authenticated users to leave comments on poems
+25. The system must allow only authenticated users (Subscriber role and above) to leave comments on poems
 26. The system must allow poets to respond to comments on their poems
 27. The system must display user profiles with their published poems
 28. The system must show recent activity and poem counts on profiles